 Which business types may benefit by becoming an RQP?

-If you are a regular or even an occasional importer of items from the mainland that are subject to inspection by Biosecurity Tasmania, it may be in your interest to become an Approved Quarantine Place or AQP.
+If you are a regular or even an occasional importer of items from the mainland that are subject to inspection by Biosecurity Tasmania, it may be in your interest to become an RQP.

-You may also benefit if you are an exporter that needs Biosecurity Tasmania certification for your product before it can be sent to the mainland or overseas.
+You may also benefit if you are an exporter that needs Biosecurity Tasmania certification for your product before it can be sent to the mainland.
 The range of businesses that might benefit include:

 - Freight depots

 - Post-entry biosecurity facilities for nursery stock

 - Importers and exporters of fresh fruit and vegetables, animals, animal products, and other biosecurity matter

 If you are a registered entity you will be able to have the items stored at your place awaiting biosecurity clearance as soon as they arrive in Tasmania.
 This may reduce the cost and inconvenience to your business If you are an exporter, you will be able to have your items inspected on your place.
 That is likely to reduce the inspection and certification process for you and that may reduce costs.

 What are the disadvantages of not being an RQP?

 The major disadvantage is that you will have to find an alternative place for imports or exports to be inspected by Biosecurity Tasmania.
 This may involve some cost and inconvenience to your business.